sensu-plugins/sensu-extensions-influxdb2/README.md

 ### Config attributes

-* host, port, user, password and database are pretty straight forward.
-If `ssl_enable` is set to true, the connection to the influxdb server will be made using https instead of http.
+* `host`, `port`, `username`, `password` and `database` are pretty straight forward.
+If `use_ssl` is set to true, the connection to the influxdb server will be made using https instead of http.

-* tags hash is also pretty straight forward.
+* `tags` hash is also pretty straight forward.
 Just list here in a flat-hash design as many influxdb tags you wish to be added in your measures.

 * `strip_metric` however might not be.
 This is used to "clean up" the data sent to influxdb.
 Normally everything sent to handlers is akin to the `graphite`/`stats` style:
 ```